simplyyliam/Spel-it/README.md

 ## 📦 Tech Stack

 - **Next.js 14** (App Router)
+- **Zustand** (For local storage.
+Game stats will only be present on the same browser/device.
+In future updates there will be global storage!)
 - **TypeScript**
 - **TailwindCSS v4** with custom tokens
 - **Google Fonts:** [Baloo 2](https://fonts.google.com/specimen/Baloo+2), [Poppins](https://fonts.google.com/specimen/Poppins)